ADotDong/Contrastive-Learning-for-Multimodal-Data-Tutorial/README.md

-# Contrastive Learning for Microbiome-Metabolome Alignment
+# Contrastive Learning for Multimodal Data

 This repository contains the official implementation and tutorial code for the paper:
 **"Contrastive Learning for Multimodal Data"**